This article applies to Linux users in all licenses.

-Usually, you can install the package by double-clicking or right-clicking on it and select the package manager, e.g. Open with software installation, Open with GDebi package installer, Open with Ubuntu Software Center, or Open with QApt package installer.
+The package can usually be installed by double-clicking or right-clicking on the icon and selecting the package manager (e.g. Open with software installation, Open with GDebi package installer, Open with Ubuntu Software Center, or Open with QApt package installer)

 # for DEB packages:

 apt install ./teamviewer-host_15.x.yyy_[arch].deb